isomerpages/mas-moneysense/_investments/Financial Advisory Process.md

 for you and disclose information on the product such as the benefits and risks of the product, the premiums and charges that you need to pay, and implications of any early withdrawal or surrenders.</p>
-<p>Your FA representative will not recommend a <a href="https://team.dms.mas.gov.sg/sites/csi/consEdn/MoneySense%20Website/MS%202023%20Website%20Archive/Offline%20Website/MON-241-PRD/www.moneysense.gov.sg/articles/2018/11/understanding-specified-investment-products-sips.html" rel="noopener noreferrer nofollow" target="_blank">SIP</a> if
+<p>Your FA representative will not recommend an SIP if you are assessed to
-you are assessed to have not met the Customer Knowledge Assessment (for unlisted SIPs) or Customer Account Review (for listed SIPs).
+have not met the Customer Knowledge Assessment (for unlisted SIPs) or Customer Account Review (for listed SIPs).
 However, if you are interested in buying such a product although it was not recommended, you will be responsible for ensuring the suitability of the product.</p>
 <h4>3.
 Provide All Documents Needed</h4>
 <p>Your FA representative must give you the full details of the products
 that he or she is recommending.
 You should receive the following documents:</p>